Caste Heaven

 Caste Heaven (カーストヘヴン, Kāsuto Hevun) is a Japanese manga series written and illustrated by Chise Ogawa, the yaoi pseudonym of Shigeyoshi Takagi.
-It was serialized in the monthly yaoi manga magazine Magazine Be × Boy since March 2014.
+It was serialized in the monthly yaoi manga magazine Magazine Be × Boy from March 2014 until September 2021.
 A mobile game based on the manga was released in 2019 in Japan.

 Plot

 Setting

 Each class at school is involved in a game that determines each individual's position in the caste system through picking up trump cards scattered throughout the campus.
 The King and Queen cards select the King and Queen of each class respectively, the top of the caste.
 The high tier consists of the Jack (Jack), Yes-Man (10), and Wannabes (9), who serve the King.
 The middle tier consists of the Preppies (8), Gofers (7), and Slackers (6).
 The low tier consists of the Geeks (5), the Goths (4), and the Brainiacs (3).
 The outside tier consists of the Freaks (2) and Delinquents (Ace).
 Students who draw the Joker, refuse to participate in the game, or inform the teachers are immediately turned into Targets and bullied.